Mike’s Top Ten of 1948

 Sitting Pretty is a fun family comedy.
 Robert Young and Maureen O’Hara have young kids who constantly torment their babysitters.
 They put an ad in the paper and it’s answered by Clifton Powell, a mysterious man who seems unfazed by the kids.
 He’s an unconventional babysitter, but he proves to be really effective.
 Pretty soon he becomes a hit all around the town, especially given his mysterious past.
 (The reveal of what he’s actually doing there is great.)
 An underrated gem of a comedy.

 Fort Apache is the first of John Ford’s calvary trilogy.
 This one has John Wayne, Henry Fonda and Shirley Temple.
 It’s about the conflict between Wayne and Fonda, as Fonda is the leader of the regiment who is overly arrogant and has no idea how to deal with the Native American population.
 It’s a fantastic film.
-Homecoming is a Mervyn LeRoy drama with Clark Gable and Lana Turner.
-He’s an army surgeon and she’s an army nurse.
-They strike up a friendship which unfortunately never seems to be able to become anything more than that, as Gable’s got a wife back home.
-It’s a really nice romance.
 Walk a Crooked Mile is a noir about an undercover spy ring at an atomic plant.
+Three Musketeers is a fun as hell version of the story.
+The Technicolor looks great, and you get Vincent Price as Richelieu, Gene Kelly as D’Artagnan, Lana Turner as Lady de Winter, Van Heflin and Gig Young as Athos and Portos, and throw in June Allyson, Angela Lansbury and Frank Morgan to boot.

 Melody Time is another Disney package film.
 This and Make Mine Music are, to me, the best.
 They have the most segments and do a lot of cool things overall.
 There’s a winter themed song where two lovers go out on the lake, etc. A lot of nice winter imagery.
 There’s a jazzy Flight of the Bumblebee sequence which is pretty great.
 There’s a telling of the Johnny Appleseed story, a story about a tugboat, a sequence that’s just beautifully drawn trees set to the recitation of a poem, a samba sequence with Donald Duck and Jose Carioca, and a segment about Pecos Bill.
 State of the Union is a Frank Capra movie starring Spencer Tracy and Katharine Hepburn.
 Spencer Tracy plays a man running for president who has to reconcile with his estranged wife, Hepburn, in order to do so as well as compromise his ideals and tone down his beliefs in order to win votes.